IBM/watson-automation/README.md

 vi output/cluster-with-watson-nlp/variables.yaml
 ```

 Define the variables in `variables.yaml`.
 If not done, you will get prompted later.
-Replace all 'xxx' occurances.
-You must also change 'terraform_gitops_watson_nlp_accept_license' from false to true.
+Replace all "xxx" occurances.
+You must also change "terraform_gitops_watson_nlp_accept_license" from false to true.

 ```yaml
 variables: